orphandeity/express-authorization-server/README.md

 ```

 Make sure to customize these values according to your specific setup and security requirements.
 Do not expose sensitive information, such as secret keys, in version control systems or public repositories.

-Feel free to reach out if you have any questions about configuring these environment variables or need assistance with any aspect of the setup.

 ## Getting Started